kylpo/react-playbook/deep-dives/wip-HOC.md

 ```

 # How is it used
-Usualy, it is used to enhance a component as it is exported, like
+Usually, it is used to enhance a component as it is exported, like

 ```jsx
 import enhanceWithTouch from 'enhance-with-touch'